Big River Art Contest

 Official Rules and Entry Information

-Official rules for the contest as well as contest entry deadline can be found in the Big River Journey Brochure.
-Join the more than 9,000 students who have participated in the contest since it began in 1998.
-Current winning art is on display at the Science Museum of Minnesota and the online Art Gallery.
-Mill City Museum has a display featuring past winners.
+Official rules for the contest are published in the Big River Art Contest Brochure 605k pdf.
+Join the more than 10,000 students who have participated in the contest since it began in 1998.
+Current winning art is on display at the Mississippi River Visitor Center in the Science Museum of Minnesota and the online Art Gallery.
+Winning artwork from previous years are on display at the Mill City Museum and Fort Snelling State Park.

 Works of art will be selected by a panel of judges who will evaluate works on artistic merit and originality.
 Winners will be notified by mail or phone; prize tickets will be mailed to the home address of each winning student.